wavefrontHQ/docs/pages/doc/ui_dashboards_v2.md

 </tbody>
 </table>

+[Examine Data with Dashboards and Charts](ui_examine_data_v2) explains how to set dashboard preferences, set the dashboard time window, isolate sources and series, and more.

 {% include shared/badge.html content="Every Wavefront user can view dashboards and make temporary changes.
 You must have Dashboard permission to save changes you make to dashboards." %}

 ## Create a Dashboard